redbadger/crux/docs/src/overview.md

 To get playing with Crux quickly, follow the [Getting Started](./getting_started/core.md) steps.
 If you prefer to read more about how apps are built in Crux first, read the [Development Guide](./guide/hello_world.md).
 And if you'd like to know what possessed us to try this in the first place, read about our [Motivation](./motivation.md).

-There are two places to find API documentation: the latest published version in on docs.rs, and we also have the very latest master docs if you too like to live dangerously.
+There are two places to find API documentation: the latest published version on docs.rs, and we also have the very latest master docs if you too like to live dangerously.

 - **crux_core** - the main Crux create: [latest release](https://docs.rs/crux_core/latest/crux_core/) | [latest master](https://redbadger.github.io/crux/master_api_docs/crux_core/)
 - **crux_http** - HTTP client capability: [latest release](https://docs.rs/crux_http/latest/crux_http/) | [latest master](https://redbadger.github.io/crux/master_api_docs/crux_http/)